Kenshiro-28/MAGI/README.md

 #### Configuration

-ENABLE_STABLE_DIFFUSION_PLUGIN: enable or disable the Stable Diffusion plugin (default: disabled).
+ENABLE_STABLE_DIFFUSION_PLUGIN: enable or disable the Stable Diffusion plugin.

 STABLE_DIFFUSION_MODEL: this is the model used to generate images.
-The text is a path to a Hugging Face model.

 STABLE_DIFFUSION_IMAGE_SPECS: these are the general features of the images you want to generate.
 This text will be added to the prompt used to generate each image.